Most likely all of you are familiar with emojis – they’re everywhere!

 There we go!

-If you’re using Yoast SEO, which you should – it’s a must-have WordPress plugin – then you can add the emoji directly in the snippet as well.
+If you’re using Yoast SEO – it’s one of the essential WordPress plugins that you must have – then you can add the emoji directly in the snippet as well.

 Alternative to EmojiCopy